Transitioning a City Website Platform

 Top accessed services stayed on the homepage and less accessed but equity-focused services were placed in secondary landing pages

-• Start driving traffic and raising awareness
+• Drive traffic and raise awareness

 Impact